meta-magic/kubernetes_workshop/yaml/istio/jwtfile/README.md

 ```
 pip install jwcrypto
 ```
-Regenerate private key and JWKS (for developer use only.)
+Regenerate private key and JWKS (for demo use only.)
  1. Regenerate private key using openssl

            openssl genrsa -out key.pem 2048